 Day 2 – a day of exploring and dodging the rain

 We did so much walking on day 2; I think we walked about 15 miles.
-It rained on and off in the morning so we dashed in and out of shops, and cafes where necessary.
+It rained on and off in the morning so we explored Gamla Stan (the old town), dashing in and out of shops and cafes full of the most delicious cakes and pastries I’ve ever tasted.

 In the afternoon, the weather cleared up and we walked to the photography museum, Fotografiska.
 It wasn’t as good as I was expecting it to be.
 Don’t get be wrong, the images were stunning, but there are only three rooms and it felt like there should have been more.